universam1/iSpindel/docs/FAQ-en.md

   You can try... the default PETling seal is "on the inside" so that it makes a better seal as the pressure inside increases (sodas are carbonated), which is the wrong direction, but the screw theads do make a seal, so...

+- ***Why do I get a connection error with HTTPS POST?***
+Unlike HTTP, the HTTPS POST method requires using the full URL to the server for the Server Address setting. e.g. `https://example.com` instead of just the hostname `example.com`.

 ## AWS IoT Conectivity

 ADVANCED USERS ONLY